Food To Eat Before And After A Run

-- Fried food contain a lot of fat and take a long time to digest and may lead to gastrointestinal distress.
+- Fried foods contain a lot of fat and take a long time to digest.
+They may also lead to gastrointestinal distress.

-- Avoid caffeinated drinks like coffee or other soft drinks as they are diuretics and can cause bowel movements and stomach issues while running.
+- Caffeinated drinks like coffee or other soft drinks are diuretics and can cause bowel movements and stomach issues while running.

-- Also, stay away from spicy food as it can cause indigestion and heartburn.
+- Spicy food can cause indigestion and heartburn.

 What To Eat After A Run

-Eating after your run is primarily one of the ways to help your body replenish the lost energy and to rebuild glycogen.
+Eating after your run is primarily one of the ways to help your body replenish the lost energy, rebuild glycogen, and repair muscles.
 So stick to a 3:1 ratio of carbs to protein.

-- Eat high-glycemic index food like potatoes, pasta, bread or rice to refuel your muscles.
+- Eat high-glycemic index food like potatoes, pasta, bread, or rice to refuel your muscles.
+These release energy faster.

-- Fruit smoothies made by pairing fruits like berries, mangoes and banana with yoghurt also aid nutrient replacement.
+- Fruit smoothies made by pairing fruits like berries, mangoes, and banana with yogurt also aid nutrient replenishment.